minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-toys-on-a-stick.md

   thumb:
 ---

 First I put some treats into the Kong Traxx toy.
-You need to choose relatively large treats, so that they won't fall out.
+You need to use relatively large treats, so that they won't fall out.
 I used Nutrivet Instinct Dog Treats because they fit perfectly inside the toy and won't fall out.
-Then I placed the toy on the stick.
+Then I placed the toy on a stick.

 The stick I used is actually a floor mop, but you can use any stick or pole available, as long as the stick doesn't have any sharp edges.